-During the year under review we received a grant from the local NHS CCG under a service funding agreement which amounted to about 25% of our running costs, leaving 75% of revenue funding to be raised from voluntary sources.
-Our principal funding sources include our hospice shops and retail outlets, staffed largely by volunteers, which this year raised £1.24 million, and our hospice lottery, which contributed £551k, along with our voluntary fundraisers who raised £805k.
-Our own fundraising department, as well as supporting the fundraising initiatives of our many volunteer groups, organised a number of large events, including a Starlight Stroll, Pyjama Walks, the now annual Tri-Hospice Cycle Ride, Divas on Wheels just for the ladies and our annual Summer and Christmas Fairs at each hospice, giving us a direct contribution of £290k; although this figure does not reflect all the additional donations generated by these events.
+We continue to receive a grant from the local NHS CCG under a service funding agreement which amounted to about 26% of our running costs, leaving 74% of revenue funding to be raised from voluntary sources.
+As stated earlier, our income rose in most areas and the shops and lottery had record years.
+The shops, staffed largely by volunteers, raised £1.37 million, and the hospice lottery raised £574,000.
+Our own fundraising department, as well as supporting the fundraising initiatives of our many volunteer groups, organised a number of large events, including a Starlight Stroll, Pyjama Walks, the now annual Tri-Hospice Cycle Ride, Divas on Wheels and our annual Summer and Christmas Fairs at each hospice, giving us a direct contribution of nearly £360,000, although this figure does not reflect all the additional donations generated by these events.
+In all, including our many enthusiastic fund-raising groups, total fundraising income exceeded £1 million.
 Legacies and donations, including 'in memoriam' donations, contributed another major portion of our funding needs, amounting to £3.5 million.